The WWF is run at a local level by the following offices...

 Under the Convention on Biological Diversity (CBD), countries have committed to effectively protect 10% of their marine and coastal waters by 2020, but few in the Mediterranean are likely to hit that target.
 Ahead of the next CBD summit in 2020, we’re pushing for stronger protection for marine ecosystems.

-In 2019, WWF MMI launched a report demonstrating that in the last decade almost all Mediterranean countries have blatantly underperformed in their legal duty to create an adequate network of marine protected areas by 2020.
+As demonstrated by WWF MMI, in the last decade almost all Mediterranean countries have blatantly underperformed in their legal duty to create an adequate network of marine protected areas by 2020.
 Today only 1,27% of the Mediterranean Sea is effectively protected, and mainly in the northern part of the region.

 We’re working across the Mediterranean to create more MPAs, and to ensure they’re well managed, properly funded and effective.
 Our goal is to create a coherent, connected MPA network across the whole of the Mediterranean that covers the full spectrum of habitats, species and geographic contexts, including offshore habitats such as seamounts.